suryapa1/agents-ai/labs.md

 **Lab 1 - Creating a simple agent**

-**Purpose: In this lab, we’ll learn about the basics of agents and see how tools are called.**
+**Purpose: In this lab, we’ll learn about the basics of agents and see how tools are called.
+We'll also see how Chain of Thought prompting works with LLMs and how we can have ReAct agents reason and act.**

 1. In our repository, we have a set of Python programs that we'll be building out to work with concepts in the labs.
 These are mostly in the *agents* subdirectory.
 Go to the *TERMINAL* tab in the bottom part of your codespace and change into that directory.
 ```